DeepanshuSarawagi/AWS/15-Management/AWS-CloudWatch.md

 - Can be easily integrated with dashboards.
 - We can perform actions using CloudWatch Alarms Action.
   - EC2 instance action (Stop, Reboot, Terminate, Recover)
-  - ASG actions
+  - ASG actions (Scale based on different CloudWatch Alarms)
-  - SNS
+  - SNS (Email notifications)
 - If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds.

+## CloudWatch Synthetics Canary:

+- Configurable script that monitor your APls, URLs, Websites, ...
+- Reproduce what your customers do programmatically to find issues before customers are impacted
+- Checks the availability and latency of your endpoints and can store load time data and screenshots of the Ul
+- Integration with CloudWatch Alarms Scripts written in Node.js or Python
+- Programmatic access to a headless Google Chrome browser
+- Can run once or on a regular schedule

+### CloudWatch Synthetics Canary Blueprints:

+- **Heartbeat Monitor:** Load URL, store screenshot and an HTTP archive file.
+- **API Canary:** Test basic read and write functions of REST APIs.
+- **Broken link checker:** Check all the links inside URL is working.
+- **Visual monitoring:** Compare a screenshot taken during a canary run with a baseline screenshot.
+- **Canary recorder:** Used with CloudWatch Synthetics recorder - (record your actions on a website and automatically generate a script for it)
+- **GUI Workflow builder:** verifies that actions can be taken on your webpage.
+E.g., login form.

 ## CloudWatch EventBridge

 - EventBridge connects to your own application allowing to respond to your events that occur in your application.
 - Has evolved from an existing feature called Amazon Events.
 - Amazon EventBridge is the only event-based service that integrates directly with third-party SaaS partners.
 - An event is anything that causes change to your environment or application.